 Welcome back Throne Gamers, whether you want to be or not!
 This week’s episode, “The Climb,” directed by Alik Sakharov, continues to dwell on the scheming and interpersonal machinations of those who happen to have a bit of power in Westeros, who are all desperately trying to pull one over on the person next to them just to save their own skin.
 No one seems to be in any sort of comfortable position, and all of the tricks they play on each other are borne out of sheer terror of being displaced in the power food chain.
 And that’s the game of thrones, right?
 Sadly, there is little to no ass in this episode.

-In the North and Beyond the Wall A quick check in with Samwell Tarly (John Bradley) and his traveling mate, one of Craster’s daughter-wives.
+A quick check in with Samwell Tarly (John Bradley) and his traveling mate, one of Craster’s daughter-wives.
 They made a run for it after the Night’s Watch went full cannibal holocaust at Craster’s compound, turning to sheer violence, anarchy and bedlam after being starved.
 Honestly, I get it, I feel that way after 6 hours without a snack.
 Samwell and his gal get to know each other better and he tries to make the best of it, singing a lullaby.
 He shows off a serious-looking dagger he says he got in the Fist of the First Men.
 Something tells me this ain’t no ordinary blade.
 And as much as they try to make the best of their surroundings, we can’t shake the feeling they’re being watched…

 We also get an update on Bran (Isaac Hempstead-Wright) and his merry band of Rascals.
 Osha (Natalie Tena) and Meera Reed (Ellie Kendrick) are exercising their rivalry by trying to one-up each other in a rabbit-skinning contest.
 As it escalates into a real fight, Bran mediates and demands they settle their differences, which they do, begrudgingly.
 Meanwhile, Jojen Reed (Thomas Brodie-Sangster) is in the throes of a vision-dream, convulsing in his sleep.
 His sister comforts him and puts a strap in his mouth, saying only “the visions take their toll.”
 When he awakes, Jojen reports that he saw Jon Snow (Kit Harington) on the other side of the wall, surrounded by enemies.
 Well, that’s one way of putting it…